Would a Tory-Reform electoral pact really be ‘unassailable’?

 Electoral pacts change voter behaviour

-This would not need an electoral pact, and could include former Labour voters with some “left-wing” attitudes voting Reform, Lib Dem, Green or pro-Palestinian independent.
+This would not need an electoral pact, and could include former Labour voters with some “left-wing” attitudes voting for Reform, the Lib Dems, the Greens, or pro-Palestinian independents.

 Join our commenting forum